-- A. Provides knowledge or skills essential to the full and adequate performance of the job; - B. Provides reimbursement to the employer of up to 50 percent of the wage rate of the participant, for the extraordinary costs of providing the training and additional supervision related to the training; and - C. Is limited in duration as appropriate to the occupation for which the participant is being trained, taking into account the content of the training, the prior work experience of the participant, and the service strategy of the participant, as appropriate.
+- a.
+Provides knowledge or skills essential to the full and adequate performance of the job; - b.
+Provides wage reimbursement to the employer for the extraordinary costs of providing the training and additional supervision related to the training; and - c.
+Is limited in duration as appropriate to the occupation for which the participant is being trained, taking into account the content of the training, the prior work experience of the participant, and the service strategy of the participant, as appropriate.